Navid200/xDrip/README.md

 ## xDrip Documentation & Support

 Documentation, instructions and guides here are provided to help you use xDrip.
 You need the advice of a competent medical professional to control your, or your loved one's, diabetes.
-Neither xDrip nor this page provides any medical advice.
+Neither xDrip nor this site provides any medical advice.

 [Installation](./docs/Installation_page.md)